 If you need a big bowl of Lucky Charms IMMEDIATELY, you’re going to want to know about the international stores in Singapore that stock all of your fave homegrown goodies…

 You know the drill.
 You’re feeling peckish and you’re hankering for a packet of beef Hula Hoops, Vegemite on toast or a big bowl of Tater Tots.
 Unfortunately, the kids have no idea what you’re talking about.
 They’ve grown up as third culture kids on a solid local diet of bee hoon and chicken rice!
-A taste of home is something almost every expat craves, especially when you’ve been away from ‘home’ for a while and suffering the lockdown blues.
+A taste of home is something almost every expat craves, especially when you’ve been away from ‘home’ for a while.
 Introducing the treats from home and goodies you grew up with is also a great way to keep that connection going with your kids and their home country.
 So, if you’re wanting to buy international snacks in Singapore, make a beeline for these top picks.
 Ready, set, tuck in!

 German Market Place

 Looking for a bounty of Bavarian goodies?
 Then the German Market Place on Bukit Timah Road is where you should be heading – it’s still open during the circuit breaker, but also supports online orders.
 This is a one-stop shop for all things German snacks, beer, meat and wine, as well as goodies from Denmark and the UK.
 Plus, Stroopwafels… oh, how we love thee.
 Pop into the store, or bag free delivery online if you spend over $200.